Colombia Select Decaf Coffee Beans

 This coffee coming from Palestina, Colombia is a great installment of our beloved Modern American espresso.
 As always, our goal with Modern American is to source and roast a coffee that has a great body for espresso to where we can roast it lighter so that we can highlight the complex sweetness of the coffee.
 To accomplish this, we roast this coffee slowly to bring out the sweetness, but we don’t roast it too dark so that we don’t taste too much roastiness.
 Although we call it an espresso roast, this coffee is also perfect for any other brew method, especially a batch brewer.

+If we haven’t said it yet, Palestina is one of our favorite places to get coffee.
 The region of Palestina is well known for the quality of coffee being exported.
 Producers from this region have won the Cup of Excellence multiple times over the years.